Dobiasd/FunctionalPlus/README.md

 Installation/Requirements
 -------------------------
-Just [download](https://github.com/Dobiasd/FunctionalPlus/archive/master.zip) FunctionalPlus and tell your compile to use the `include` directory.
+Just [download](https://github.com/Dobiasd/FunctionalPlus/archive/master.zip) FunctionalPlus and tell your compiler to use the `include` directory.

 A **C++11**-compatible compiler is needed.
 The tests run successfully on GCC 4.9, Clang 3.6 and Visual C++ 2015.